 Whether it be car insurance, health insurance, or home insurance, they all include a deductible.
 Higher deductibles mean lower premiums.
-For example, increasing your deductible for car insurance between $200 and $500 can decrease your premium up to 15 percent, according to the Insurance Information Institute.
+For example, increasing your deductible for car insurance between $200 and $500 can decrease your premium up to 15%, according to the Insurance Information Institute.

-You can save between 5 percent and 25 percent on your insurance premiums by bundling your home, auto, and life insurance policies.
+You can save between 5 and 25% on your insurance premiums by bundling your home, auto and life insurance policies.

-You shouldn't allow yourself to get into debt to begin with, but if you're drowning in credit card bills, look into consolidating your debt into one card.
+You should try to avoid consumer debt, but if you're drowning in credit card bills, look into consolidating your debt into one card.
 It may seem counterintuitive to open a new credit card when you're trying to pay cards off, but some companies offer a 0% introductory balance transfer from other cards, in which case you'll only have one card to pay off.
-Note that most cards charge a balance transfer fee of about 3 percent of the amount you're transferring, so be sure to factor that into your decision.
+Note that most cards charge a balance transfer fee of about 3% of the amount you're transferring, so be sure to factor that into your decision.